m-misiura/project_name/README.md

 project_name
 ==============================

 A short description of the project.
 Another short description of the project.
+Another description!

 Project Organization
 ------------